Skip to Main Content

 Developing the business case for financial well-being

-The PwC 8th Annual Employee Financial Wellness Survey takes a look at the impact of finances on workers:
+PwC’s 2023 Employee Financial Wellness Survey looks at the impact of finances on workers:

-• Workers are 5x more likely to be distracted by their finances at work
+• Financially stressed workers are five times more likely to be distracted by their finances at work.

 What opportunities exist to support the financial well-being of employees?

-• Develop a salary banded benefits contribution strategy to link health care costs to pay.
+• Develop a salary-based benefits contribution strategy that connects health care costs to employee pay.

-• Consider the cost of living in your area and adjust wages to meet those demands.
+• Think about the cost of living in your area and adjust wages accordingly.

 How will financial well-being be improved?

-• Choose to develop a multi-tier approach that addresses holistic financial well-being, or alternatively, focus on a single issue like budgeting, debt reduction, emergency savings, student loan repayment, or minimizing loans taken from the 401(k) plan.
+• Decide whether to develop a comprehensive multi-tier approach that covers all aspects of financial health or focus on a specific area like budgeting, debt reduction, emergency savings, student loan repayment, or reducing loans from the 401(k) plan.

-• Provide group or individual financial education on financial well-being topics as well as retirement savings.
+• Offer group or one-on-one education on financial well-being topics and retirement savings.

-• Provide access to Certified Financial Planners and financial coaches for individual support.
+• Provide access to Certified Financial Planners and financial coaches for personalized support.

-• Combine separate resources to create your own unique program or outsource the program to a third-party service provider(s).
+• Combine different resources to create a tailored program or outsource it to third-party providers.

-• Engage with providers that have services that cover all areas of financial well-being, including retirement, or providers that focus on one single area like student loans.
+• Work with providers that offer services covering all aspects of financial well-being, such as retirement, or focus on specific areas like student loans.

-• Review and evaluate employee wages and benefit costs at least every other year, and annually if possible.
+• Review and evaluate employee wages and benefit costs at least every other year, and ideally every year, if possible.

 Additional considerations

 • What is the program budget?
-Are you willing to allocate budget dollars to provide this benefit?
+Are you willing to allocate funds to support this benefit?

-• Who will manage the program within your company to ensure its success?
+• Who will oversee the program within your company to help ensure its success?

 • Jim Hageney